MicrosoftDocs/sdk-api/sdk-api-src/content/d3d10_1/ns-d3d10_1-d3d10_blend_desc1.md

 Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">BOOL</a></b>

-Determines whether or not to use the <a href="https://msdn.microsoft.com/library/Bb205072(v=VS.85).aspx">alpha-to-coverage</a>
-        multisampling technique when setting a render-target pixel.
+Determines whether or not to use the <a href="https://msdn.microsoft.com/f5c79baf-7bd3-4f58-abe7-8e96cd6be9d3">alpha-to-coverage</a>multisampling technique when setting a render-target pixel.

 ### -field IndependentBlendEnable